10 Must-see Uganda Safari Animals. Your safari bucket list

 The African Elephant is the Largest Land animal on Earth and can weigh up to 6,000 kilograms.
 An elephant is one of the classic African Safari animals and seeing one up close is a revealing moment for how big it is.

+There are two types of African Elephants, the massive bush elephants and the smaller (3000 Kg) forest elephants with downward-facing tusks.
 The best place for elephants is Queen Elizabeth National Park, where both the bush and forest species can be found.
 One can also get to see them close during the Kazinga launch cruise.

 Here is our article about African Elephants that will make you realize how BIG of a deal they are.

-3. Tree Climbing Lions.
+3. Lions.

-An African Safari wouldn’t be complete without the spotting of lions.
+An African Safari wouldn’t be complete without spotting of lions.
 Even better is when the lions climb up the tree and mind whatever business lions mind as they overlook the land and spot some prey in the lush savannah grass.

 Lions are another safari animal that shouldn’t be missed on your list because they are found in many of Uganda’s national parks and are quick to spot.
-Follow this article for more about tree-climbing lions.

-4. Ugandan Kob.
+4. Uganda Kob.

 The safari guide is always eager to tell you all about their ways of life and some interesting and less-known facts.
 They will most likely be the first animals to welcome you to Uganda’s savannah wildernesses.